 Scientific field: ING-IND/22 - Materials science and technology

 Term / Semester: 2°

-Should teaching be carried out in mixed mode or remotely, changes with respect to previous statements may be introduced, in line with the outlined syllabus.
+The course includes lectures and ongoing tests.
+If course should be carried out in mixed mode or remotely, it may be necessary to introduce changes with respect to previous statements, in line with the programme planned and outlined in the syllabus.

 Detailed Course Content